ConnectBox/website_posts/support/support.md

 If you want to use a master connectbox-pi release 20180122 with a 10GB fat32 format partition on the start of the micro-sD then in step #1 above download from: https://emailnet-my.sharepoint.com/:u:/g/personal/kirk_wilson_om_org/Eb2HpKKxcF1Fn8qZar-zvEABh8vPpKYERoSiPsTaLvKtHw?e=AiAlPh This will require a 16GB micro-sD card and will fill it with 2 partitions, a fat32 and an ext4 partition for booting the ConnectBox OS.

+### Connecting to your ConnectBox via SSH
+By default, your ConnectBox has SSH disabled over the LAN port.
+It is relatively simple to turn it on.
+Essentially, you need to create a specifically named directory and a file in that directory on your external USB stick.
+Have it inserted, then boot the device.
+The ConnectBox will automatically see those items and thereby enable SSH support over the LAN.
+The folder must be named:

+`.connectbox` (in all lowercase and with the preceeding period)

+Inside that folder, you will need to put a file called: `enable-ssh` again without the quotes.
+The file can contain information or be blank.

+Under *Windows*, the Operating System won't let you make folders that start with a period so you need to do something a bit different.
+Open up a Command Prompt, (hold down the `WINDOWS-R` keys and a window will pop open.
+Type `cmd` into it and hit the OK button).
+From the terminal window, go to your USB drive by typing in the following:

+`D:` where D: is the drive letter of your external USB stick.

+Then type `mkdir .connectbox` which will allow you to make that special folder with the period in the front of the name.
+Follow this with the command `cd .connectbox` to move inside of that folder.
+Then make the file with the command `copy /b enable-ssh`.
+That is all there is to doing that under Windows.